De Genesi ad litteram

+Contents

 One of the more notable assertions made by Augustine in De Genesi ad litteram is the idea that everything in the universe was created simultaneously in eternity by God and that the six-day structure presented in the book of Genesis represents how creation manifested itself in a temporal sense.
 This work also saw Augustine reject the transmigration of souls, Tertullian's idea that the soul is corporeal, and the idea of pre-existent souls.

 While De Genesi ad litteram does not reject allegorical exegesis, it does argue that this cannot be the only approach a theologian takes.
 In this way, Augustine breaks from the interpretive methods favored by Philo and Origen.
 Augustine argues that objections brought against the literal truth of the first chapters of Genesis invariably rest upon the baseless assumption that the objector has found the true meaning of the text.

 Augustine recommends prudence when multiple interpretations of a passage are possible, and warns against presenting specific readings as if they are absolute and unquestionable, in order to avoid experts in fields outside of theology seeing Christians as naive, and devaluing the Bible itself as a result.In matters that are obscure and far beyond our vision, even in such as we may find treated in Holy Scripture, different Interpretations are sometimes possible without prejudice to the faith we have received.
 In such a case, we should not rush in headlong and so firmly take our stand on one side that, if further progress in the search of truth justly undermines this position, we too fall with it.
 That would be to battle not for the teaching of Holy Scripture but for our own, wishing its teaching to conform to ours, whereas we ought to wish ours to conform to that of Sacred Scripture. [...]